2012 Cadillac Escalade EXT Performance

 - "The automatic transmission features a tow/haul mode and manual-shift capability, but gearchanges can be awkward using the controls on the column-mounted shifter.” -- Edmunds

 Handling and Braking

-Reviewers say that the Escalade EXT handles well for a pickup truck, although that doesn’t mean it’s easy to drive.
-Testers say it handles most like its SUV-style sibling, the Escalade, so its ride is smooth but hard to maneuver in close quarters.
+Reviewers say that the 2012 Cadillac Escalade EXT handles well for a pickup truck, although that doesn’t mean it’s easy to drive.
+Testers say it handles most like its SUV sibling, the Escalade, so its ride is smooth but it's hard to maneuver in close quarters.
 That’s average for a pickup truck, though.